M66B/FairEmail/docs/FAQ-ta-rIN.md

 * Android 5.1 Lollipop and before: *use accounts on the device* (USE_CREDENTIALS): to select an account when using the Gmail quick setup (not requested on later Android versions)
 * Android 5.1 Lollipop and before: *Read profile* (READ_PROFILE): to read your name when using the Gmail quick setup (not requested on later Android versions)

 [Optional permissions](https://developer.android.com/training/permissions/requesting) are supported on Android 6 Marshmallow and later only.
-[Optional permissions](https://developer.android.com/training/permissions/requesting) are supported on Android 6 Marshmallow and later only.
 On earlier Android versions you will be asked to grant the optional permissions on installing FairEmail.

 The following permissions are needed to show the count of unread messages as a badge (see also [this FAQ](#user-content-faq106)):